Challenge TB Countries

-Challenge TB Bangladesh is implemented by Management Sciences for Health (MSH) with the technical support from KNCV Tuberculosis Foundation.
+Challenge TB Bangladesh is implemented by Management Sciences for Health (MSH) with the technical support from Interactive Research and Development (IRD).
 The overall aim of the project is to implement a broad range of sustainable interventions.

 The Challenge TB framework is in line with the National Strategic Plan for TB control.
 The objectives of the project include: